andrewpatcarr/ME405_Romi-Term-Project/docs/programming.rst

 ---------------------

-Each our tasks use generators written as finite state machines (FSM)
+Each our tasks use generators written as finite state machines (FSM) Idk why but this FSM isnt updating from old jpg
 .. image:: FSM.jpg
    :alt: Finite State Machine for final course
    :width: 400px